davide-bergamasco/dncs-lab/README.md

 sudo ip route add NET_ADDRESS via NEXT_HOP_ADDRESS dev INTERFACE_NAME

-The reach all the machine that are in the subnet with "NET_ADDRESS" I have to send the packets towards the IP "NEXT_HOP_ADDRESS" throught the network interface called "INTERFACE_NAME" of my machine.
+The reach all the machine that are in the subnet with "NET_ADDRESS" I have to send the packets towards the IP "NEXT_HOP_ADDRESS" through the network interface called "INTERFACE_NAME" of my machine.